Geostatistic/steno3dmat/docs/props/Prop.rst

 Used with subclasses of :ref:`props.HasProps <propshasprops>`, a PROPS.PROP instance is created dynamically on class instantiation based on a declarative, immutable property of the props.HasProps class.
-For more information about to use PROPS.PROP, see :ref:`props.HasProps <propshasprops>`, a <a href="matlab: help props.examples.CandyJar ">simple example</a>, or the specific types listed below.
+For more information about to use PROPS.PROP, see :ref:`props.HasProps <propshasprops>` or the specific types listed below.

 **Attributes**: